bbiasaraiva/Optimization-of-a-metal-gantry/README.md

 # Optimization-of-a-metal-gantry
-Projeto em ANSYS no âmbito da UC de Tópicos em Engenharia Computacional I
+ANSYS project within the scope of the UC Topics in Computational Engineering I